-- Clarity of communication: are your ideas clear and simple to follow? - Thorough: are you using detail to extend your thinking?
-Are you explaining your reasoning in depth? - Use of evidence: have you justified your points of view by using specific, concrete examples from past episodes and/or cast bios and other sources? - Answering why and how: are you explaining why and how the evidence you use supports your points of view?
+- Clarity of communication: are your ideas clear and simple to follow?
+Are you writing in your own, natural voice?
+How are you using structure? - Thorough: are you using detail to extend your thinking?
+Are you explaining your reasoning in depth? - Use of evidence: have you justified your points of view by using specific, concrete examples from past episodes and/or cast bios and other sources?
+Have you explored this evidence from multiple angles? - Answering why and how: are you explaining why and how the evidence you use supports your points of view?
 Are you explaining this in detail and in depth? - Proper use of conventions: have you proofread your work?
 Have you done so carefully?
 Have you read your work out loud to yourself, listening for missing words, errors in sentence construction, and opportunities for variety in word choice and sentence length?